Bruiser (bull): 2015 PBR World Finals

 On Saturday night, Round 4, J.B.
 Mauney rode Bruiser for 92.75 points.
 But after the whistle had blown, Bruiser yanked Mauney down and hit him in the chest.
 It was enough to prevent Mauney from further competition, keeping him from a chance to win the finals event, but he still won the World Championship.

-According to Lambert, Air Time and Smooth Operator were the frontrunners going into the finals.
+According to PBR Livestock Director Cody Lambert, Air Time and Smooth Operator were the frontrunners going into the finals.
 "I think it is those two and everyone else," Lambert said.
 "If those two slip up, there are about five bulls that can be better."
 Air Time scored 47 in his first out with Renato Nunes.
 Page's bull Long John scored 45.25 on Thursday night with a 2.72 second buckoff of Alexandre Cardozo.
 Page knew Long John would need a very high score on his second out if he hoped to catch up to Air Time.
 Then Long John was marked 47.25 points after tossing Fabiano Vieria in 7.41 seconds in the BFTS Championship Round.
 Both scores combined to give Long John a total finals score of 92.5 points.
 Smooth Operator, who recently had been performing at a sub-par level for him, finished second to last with a 42-point and 42.75 point set of outs at the finals.
 After the finals, Berger took the bull for a check-up and was surprised to discover the bull "had been trying to compete with a lower back/pelvis injury".
 In his second out, Air Time labored in the bucking chute with Ryan Dirteater and left the chute poorly and scored only 42.5 points in a 4.28 second buckoff, which left him with a total final score of 89.5 points.
 Long John won the championship with 92.5 points, and Bruiser came in second with 90 points.

 2015 PRCA National Finals Rodeo

 Page usually ran Bruiser to several PRCA rodeos in the summer to keep him qualified for the National Finals Rodeo (NFR).
 In 2015, Long John was competing in both circuits too.
 Both bulls headed to the Thomas & Mack Center in Las Vegas, Nevada, for the Thursday, December 3, beginning of the NFR.
 Long John had already been voted the runner-up to the 2015 Bucking Bull of the Year, Crystal Deal.
 This was the first time Bruiser and Long John competed in the same event in the PRCA.
 At the finals, in Round 2, Bruiser bucked off Kody DeShon in 4.00 seconds and was marked for a bull score of 46 points.
-In Round 9 Bruiser bucked off Joe Frost in 4.00 seconds and was marked a bull score of 45 bull points.
+In Round 9, Bruiser bucked off Joe Frost in 4.00 seconds and was marked a bull score of 45 bull points.